khangtictoc/CTF-Writeup-Practice/Linux/Overthewire/Bandit/31-bandit.md

 User: bandit31<br>
 Pass: 47e603bb428404d265f59c42920d81e5<br>
 ## Write-up: 📝<br>
-This level teach us about using git to view commit log.
+This level teach us about pushing a file to remote repo.

 ### Solution:<br>
 - Make a dir in **/tmp/{your_dir}**, then move to that path.<br>